unicef/giga-meter-backend/docs/DEVICE_TOKEN_AUTH.md

 - Keep the master key secure and never commit it to version control
 - Changing the master key will invalidate all existing device tokens
 - Nonce TTL should match or exceed token TTL to prevent valid tokens from being rejected
+- HMAC secret should be different from the device token master key
+- Use a strong, randomly generated HMAC secret (64 bytes recommended)

 ## Security Considerations